kofno/pouchout-example/README.md

-pouchdb-getting-started-todo
+Pouchout
 ============================

-The source repository for the getting started tutorial for PouchDB
+Rewrite of the getting started tutorial for Pouchdb.
+Uses knockout.js instead of vanilla javascript for the UI.